Our Favourite Anchorages of

 #1 - Horseshoe Bay

-During 2018 and 2019 there was a push by the commercial power boat and jet ski operators to create a no anchoring zone in the bay.
-They were even going so far as to go out to boats anchored north west of the boat ramp and telling them they had to move.
-Their submission for a no-anchoring zone was offically rejected by MSQ in August 2019.
-The MSQ email reads:
+During 2018 and 2019 there was a push by the commercial powerboat and jet ski operators to create a no-anchoring zone in the bay.
+They were even going so far as to go out to boats anchored northwest of the boat ramp and tell them they had to move.
+Their submission for a no-anchoring zone was officially rejected by MSQ in August 2019 which resulted in the 6 knot anchoring zone being established and enforced.

 Heading North?